NFTY: North American Gatherings

-Three North American gatherings are held: NFTY Convention (held every other year and open to all members), Mechina, and NFTY Veida, formerly known as Mid-Year Boards.
-Mechina, meaning preparation, is held every year for regional board members and includes a business meeting as well as networking and other activities to prepare for the coming year.
-Veida, held on non-convention years, is the annual business meeting for electing the incoming North American Board, selecting Study and Action Themes, and performing other business as needed.
-On convention years, the business of NFTY Veida is done during NFTY Convention.
+Three North American gatherings were held: NFTY Convention (held every other year and open to all members), Mechina, and NFTY Veida, formerly known as Mid-Year Boards.
+Mechina, meaning preparation, was held every year for regional board members and includes a business meeting as well as networking and other activities to prepare for the coming year.
+Veida, held on non-convention years, was the annual business meeting for electing the incoming North American Board, selecting Study and Action Themes, and performing other business as needed.
+On convention years, the business of NFTY Veida was done during NFTY Convention.

 Names

 Originally, all NFTY regions were known by short acronyms ending in "FTY" (Federation of Temple Youth) such as LIFTY (Long Island Federation of Temple Youth) or OVFTY (Ohio Valley Federation of Temple Youth).
 Many synagogue youth groups had similar names based on the name of their city or synagogue.

 In 1994, to create greater connection to the North American movement, the names of all NFTY regions became a two- or three- letter region specific abbreviation, preceded by "NFTY-"—thus, LIFTY became NFTY-LI, OVFTY became NFTY-OV (informally known as NFTY-(t)OV), JFTY became known as NFTY-GER (NFTY-Garden Empire Region) and PaFTY (Pennsylvania Federation of Temple Youth) became NFTY-PAR (NFTY-Pennsylvania Area Region).
-While resisted at first, regions adapted to the new names and sometime began to pronounce the geographic abbreviation.
+Although initially resisted, regions gradually adopted the new “NFTY-” naming convention and began to pronounce the geographic abbreviations.
 For example, TOFTY (Texas-Oklahoma Federation of Temple Youth) became NFTY-TOR (Texas-Oklahoma Region) and is often called simply "TOR" (pronounced tour).
 During the conversion, SEFTY became NFTY-SER, and then in 2001 split into two regions: NFTY-SAR (the previous Northern Region of SEFTY/NFTY-SER, plus the Jacksonville and Tallahassee TYGs) and NFTY-STR (the remainder of the Southern Region of SEFTY/NFTY-SER; STR is pronounced "star").

 NFTY Convention

-NFTY Convention is a biennial convention for all of the NFTY regions and includes 3 days (as of NFTY Convention 2017) of social, educational, charitable, and religious programming.
-The conventions also feature competitions in music, art, and oratory.
-Each convention is held in conjunction with the URJ Youth Workers Conference and a plenary session, or asefah, for regional board members.
-NFTY Convention is the largest convention of its kind.
+NFTY Convention was a biennial convention for all of the NFTY regions and included 3 days (as of NFTY Convention 2017) of social, educational, charitable, and religious programming.
+The conventions also featured competitions in music, art, and oratory.
+Each convention was held in conjunction with the URJ Youth Workers Conference and a plenary session, or asefah, for regional board members.